MangelMaxime/Fable.Form/docs/getting_started/how_to_use.md

 </ul>

-Congratulation 🎉, you now know how to use `Fable.Form` in your application.
+Congratulations 🎉, you now know how to use `Fable.Form` in your application.

 You can now play more with it to make you use to it.